Gil4390/useBGU/use-core/src/test/resources/org/tzi/use/mlmExamples/clabject_empty/README.md

+No renaming or removal of attributes or roles

-The simplest case for defining a clabject acts the same as defining an inheritance relationship between the classes
+The simplest case for defining a clabject acts the same as defining an inheritance relationship between the classes.

-in this example we can see that class C inherits all the attributes from class A
+In this example, we can see that class C inherits all the attributes from class A

 <img src="clabject_empty.jpg" alt="">